The Impact of AI on Creative Writing: Tool or Threat?

 We’ve all been there: "blank page syndrome."
 It’s paralyzing.
 Today, more authors are using creative writing prompts AI to kickstart their momentum.
 The trick isn't asking a machine to write the book for you; it’s using it as a "sparring partner" to bounce ideas off of.

-AI is incredibly good at one thing: volume.
-If you feed it a seed concept—say, "a detective who can hear the memories of objects"—it can spit out twenty different plot twists or character backstories in seconds.
-Most of them might be duds.
-But one?
-One might be brilliant.
-As the writer, you’re the curator.
-You’re the one picking the threads that actually resonate and weaving them into something human.
+AI is effective at generating volume.
+If you provide a concept, such as a detective who can hear the memories of objects, it can produce twenty plot twists or character backstories in seconds.
+Most of these results might be duds, but one could be brilliant.
+As the writer, you are the curator.
+You select the best ideas and build them into a finished story.

 Beyond just prompts, AI for novelists is becoming a go-to for the heavy lifting of world-building.
 Need to figure out the socio-economic structure of a sprawling fantasy empire?
 Or the specific flora of a planet with two suns?
 AI can help organize that data-heavy lore.